QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 ${\color{red}PHOTO}$

-* Solder a Molex KK ?? x 1 header to the (**NEED TO CHECK**) on the quadcopter GNSS module (SparkFun ZED-F9P).
+* Solder a Molex KK 5 x 1 header to the righthand header with the 5V and Ground on the Base station GNSS module (SparkFun ZED-F9P).
-* Solder a Molex KK ?? x 1 header to the (**NEED TO CHECK**) on the quadcopter GNSS module (SparkFun ZED-F9P).
+* Solder a Molex KK 6 x 1 header to the RTCM correction header (beside the USB C port) on the Base station GNSS module (SparkFun ZED-F9P).

 ${\color{red}PHOTO}$

 * Cut the header of the Holybro Telemetry Radio.
-* Solder Molex KK terminal contacts to the 5V, Ground TX and RX of the telemetry radio.
+* Crimp or solder Molex KK terminal contacts to the 5V, Ground TX and RX of the telemetry radio.
-* Put the 5V and Ground Terminal Contacts into the correct position of a Molex KK 2 x 1 Connector Housing.
+* Put the 5V and Ground Terminal Contacts into the correct position of a Molex KK 2 x 1, or 5 x 1 Connector Housing depending if it is for the quadcopter or base station.
-* Put the TX and RX Terminal Contacts into the correct position of a Molex KK 6 x 1 Connector Housing.
+* Put the TX and RX Terminal Contacts into the correct position of a Molex KK 6 x 1 Connector Housing depending if it is for the quadcopter or base station.
 * Place the Connector Housing onto the correct headers.

 ${\color{red}PHOTO}$